skills/lyndonkl/claude/writing-stickiness

 Before starting: Review resources/success-model.md for the complete SUCCESs framework with all 6 principles, stickiness scorecard, and before/after examples.

-IMPORTANT: Analyze the ENTIRE document first and output findings to an analysis file in the current directory, then read that file to make improvements.
+Analyze the entire document first and output findings to an analysis file in the current directory, then read that file to make improvements.
 This ensures complete coverage.

 Step 1: Analyze against SUCCESs framework